Murciano207/SpookFinance-docs/core-concepts/protocol/limitations.md

 **Min/Max Initial BPT Supply - \(100 / 1 Billion\)**

-Core Balancer Pools have a fixed initial token supply of 100 \(i.e., BPTs that represent shares of the pool's liquidity\).
+Core Yogi Pools have a fixed initial token supply of 100 \(i.e., BPTs that represent shares of the pool's liquidity\).
 Smart Pools allow the pool creator to specify an initial supply within these bounds.

 ## V2 Limits